VOTE YES ON HOME RULE - PROPOSITION 400 , THE ALTERATIVE BUDGET LIMITATION

 What is the history and background of Home Rule?

-What are the Limitation and Alternatives?
+What are the Limitations and Alternatives?

 If Home Rule doesn’t pass, will my property tax bill go down?